Real-time privacy preserving disease diagnosis using ECG signal

-{\bf Medical database encryption.} The server applies PCA/LDA/ICA to compute the corresponding optimal projection $W$.
-The columns of $X$ (each column corresponds to EEG/ECG signal from one authorized participant) are further permuted to enhance the privacy protection.
-The server generates random invertible matrix $A$ to encrypt projection $W$ and $WX$.
+{\bf Medical database encryption.} The server generates random invertible matrix $A$ to encrypt projection $W$ and $WX$.
 The encrypted data $W^{*}=AWB_{22}$ and $X_{W}^{*}=AWX$ are transmitted to the client.
 To derive accurate result, the server further computes $A_I=(AA^T)^{-1}$ and sends to the client.